DzhangirliEmil/Game-LeftOneDead/README.md

 # Description for player.
 You are playing as a hero who has risen against an intimidating horde of zombies, thereby your aim is to crush them while remaining alive:) The control is quite simple: you are able to move using keys Left and Right, jump within Up key and shoot your foes down with Down key.
 Good luck!
 It will certainly help you:)

-There are 4 zombies you will have to fight to.
+There are 4 types of zombies you will have to fight to.

 Usual zombie - just ont bullet needed to kill him (her, haha).